-This can not only point you in the right direction, but is also considered by many technicians as the first step in a logical path of diagnosis.
+This can not only point you in the right direction, but is also considered by many professional technicians as the first step in a logical path of diagnosis.

-When a check engine light comes on, and you connect an OBD II scan tool in most cases you will be retrieving the code and identifying the system the failure is in.
+When a check engine light comes on you should connect an OBD II scan tool and hit the read button.
+In most cases you'll be retrieving the set trouble code and identifying the system the failure is in.

-This confirms a hard failure or an intermittent one.
-If you own an advanced obd 2 auto scan tool you can check for pending codes.
-You can also pull up the data stream and read the information in real time.
-I have more about inexpensive scanners I own that can read the data stream at my Automotive scan tool review page.
+Learn how to use the scan tool data stream to identify failed components.
+I have more about inexpensive scanners I own that can read the data stream at my automotive scan tool review page.

 Lets say a particular automobile sets a code for a coolant temperature sensor malfunction of some kind.
 You can then read the scan tool data for the coolant temperature circuit in real time.

 You will be able to monitor the coolant temperature in Fahrenheit and the change in sensor voltage.
 If the vehicle is cold you can start it up and let it run.

-If the coolant temperature and voltage remains a fixed value yet the vehicle continues to warm up you may have a dead coolant temperature sensor or bad wiring between the sensor and the computer.
+If the coolant temperature and voltage remains at a fixed value, yet the vehicle continues to warm up, you may have a dead coolant temperature sensor or bad wiring between the sensor and the computer.

 Reading scan tool data gives you insight on what the failure might be.
 When the dreaded check engine light comes on and the vehicle sets a specific code you can then pull up the data stream for that system on the obd II automotive scanner.

-Just because the computer sets a code for a specific sensor does not automatically indicate that that sensor has failed.
+Just because the computer sets a code for a specific sensor doesn't automatically indicate the sensor has failed.
 More often than not the sensor is working correctly and making you aware of a problem with the vehicle.

-This gives you a clear path of diagnosis.
-The best way to approach the repair of the vehicle that has set a diagnostic code is to use the diagnostic tool in combination with a quality repair manual.
+Reading scan tool data can put you a clear path of diagnosis.
+The best way to approach the repair of a vehicle that set a diagnostic code is to use the scanner in combination with a quality repair manual.

-The online auto repair manual will provide step-by-step diagnostic troubleshooting procedures with component location diagrams for that particular failure code.
-Using these tools together can save you a lot of time and money in replacing unnecessary auto parts.
+The online auto repair manual will provide step-by-step diagnostic and troubleshooting procedures with component location diagrams for that particular failure code on that specific automobile.

-Whats cool about the Actron and why it costs more is it has a Code-Connect button on the keypad that lists probable solutions according to the data on file.
+Reading scan tool data has become much easier also, thanks to the OBD II standardized protocols.
+What is cool about the Actron and why it costs more is it has a Code-Connect button on the keypad that lists probable solutions according to the data on file.

 you learn how to read and use a scan tool on your own car you can use

-Service engine soon lights pop on all the time because the systems are so sensitive.
+Service engine soon lights pop on all the time, because the systems are so sensitive.
 Why not be the go to guy for when this common problem occurs?
 Reading through my other pages on my auto scan tool homepage is a great place to start.